The Customer Success Playbook Doesn't Scale

 QBRs, health scores, success plans — the standard CS playbook breaks at 40 accounts per CSM.
 The replacement isn't more headcount.

-The breaking point usually arrives around 40–60 accounts per CSM.
+When I led the CS team at Veracode, we hit this wall at accounts per CSM.
 At that point, the activities that drive outcomes (deep strategic conversations, proactive risk identification, executive alignment) get squeezed out by the activities that maintain appearances (QBRs nobody prepares for, health scores that lag reality by a month, success plans that live in a tool nobody opens).

 What scales instead